Framework for Implementation of the COI Recommendations

 Notably, on 6th May 2022, the then Acting Premier moved a motion in the HOA for a vote of no confidence in the then Premier and Minister of Finance, Hon.
 Andrew A. Fahie.
 The successful vote was unanimous.
 Governor Rankin subsequently swore in Dr. the Hon.
 Natalio D. Wheatley as Premier of the Virgin Islands and Head of the Government of National Unity comprised of Members of three of the major political parties represented in the HOA.
 At the swearing in ceremony, Premier Wheatley pledged to lead with honesty and integrity and to champion reform.
 He stated that the top priority of the Government of National Unity is the implementation of the recommendations of the COI Report, except Recommendation A1.
 The public has welcomed the Governor’s appointment of a Government of National Unity, which provides political stability and offers the elected arms of Government an opportunity to demonstrate a change in political culture and the ability to implement the recommendations of the COI Report.

-Roles And Responsibilities For Reform
+Roles and Responsibilities for Reform

 The responsibility for delivering reform will be shared by the Governor, Premier, Cabinet, Ministries of Government, and HOA as the main actors in the process.
 Their respective roles are described below.